Christianity and abortion: United Methodist Church

 The United Methodist Church was a founding member of the Religious Coalition for Reproductive Choice in 1973.
 Within the Coalition's website is this statement, "Subsequently, if sex serves purposes beyond reproduction, then a woman has the legal right to both prevent and interrupt a pregnancy".
 In 2008 the United Methodist General Conference went on record in support of the work of the Religious Coalition for Reproductive Choice (RCRC).

 In 1987 the Taskforce of United Methodists on Abortion and Sexuality (TUMAS) was formed as an unofficial anti-abortion group within the United Methodist Church.
 As a result of the efforts of TUMAS, on May 19, 2016, the General Conference of the United Methodist Church voted to withdraw the General Board of Church and Society and the United Methodist Women from the RCRC.
 However, the letter informing the RCRC of the withdrawal also stated that the United Methodist Church continues to support "the reproductive health of women and girls", and encourages the RCRC to continue its educational work, advocacy, and supportive ministries.

 American Presbyterian and Reformed Churches

 The Presbyterian Church (U.S.A.) generally takes a pro-choice stance.
 The Presbyterian Church (U.S.A.) believes that the choice to receive an elective abortion can be "morally acceptable;" however, the denomination does not condone late abortions where the fetus is viable and the mother's life is not in danger.

 Other Presbyterian denominations such as the Orthodox Presbyterian Church and the Presbyterian Church in America are anti-abortion.
 Most Reformed churches, including both the Reformed Church in America and the Christian Reformed Church in North America are anti-abortion.
+The earliest statement against abortion was 1972, when the Reformed Church in the United States adopted the statement “in the light of Ps.
+51:6, we as a Classis take a stand against all abortion as murder except in a dire case to save a mother’s life.”